Kenobi-Software-Engineering/WiFi_Auditing_Tool/CONTRIBUTING.md

 ### General guidelines

-- The master branch is the official document.
+- The main branch is the official document.
-- All new translations / suggestions should be done in dedicated branch from the 'master' branch.
+- All new translations / suggestions should be done in dedicated branch from the 'main' branch.
 - It's a very nice thing to have multiple small commits as you work on the PR.
 It's easier to review it.
 Then we will squash it before merging.

 ### Commit messages